Aloo Pakora: Crispy And Spicy Potato Pakora

 a stack or ready fried potato pakora

-Next, you want to heat the oil in the frying pan or a wok.
+Next, heat the oil in the frying pan or a wok.
 Make sure it’s not too hot or not hot enough.

 Drain the potato slices and put them in the batter.
-You can do so several pieces at a time to ensure all pieces are coated well with the batter.
+You can do this several times simultaneously to ensure all the pieces are coated well with the batter.

 Fry the potatoes until golden crispy.